qhFang/AccurateACL/README.md

 ### ACL-Origin
 <p>
-We further collect 120 high-quality indoor scenes, which will be one of the largest indoor scene datasets.
+We further collect 120 high-quality indoor scenes.
 For each scene, we provide a .max format file which contains 3D models for all the furnitures with textures, and lighting effects, shading, and other 3D design elements.

 <strong>Panorama example of ACL-Origin:</strong>
 <div align="center"><img src="./images/panorama.jpg" alt="demonstration" width="100%"></div>